aws/aws-iot-device-sdk-java-v2/README.md

 If you have a support plan with [AWS Support](https://aws.amazon.com/premiumsupport/), you can also create a new support case.

 #### Mac-Only TLS Behavior

+> [!NOTE]
+> This SDK does not support TLS 1.3 on macOS.
+Support for TLS 1.3 on macOS is planned for a future release.

 Please note that on Mac, once a private key is used with a certificate, that certificate-key pair is imported into the Mac Keychain.
 All subsequent uses of that certificate will use the stored private key and ignore anything passed in programmatically.
 Beginning in v1.7.3, when a stored private key from the Keychain is used, the following will be logged at the "info" log level: